-Campaign finances and disclosures: 2025 Calgary General Election
+Campaign finances: 2025 Calgary General Election

 Candidates for councillor, mayor and school board trustee, or anyone acting on behalf of a candidate, are responsible for ensuring contributions are within the campaign finance rules.
 You and your official agent are strongly encouraged to review Part 5.1 of the Local Authorities Election Act (LAEA), Election Finances and Contributions Disclosure, that outlines all campaign finance rules and seek your own legal advice when needed.